patmmccann/getSinceraData/README.md

 ```

 ## Reference sellers lists
-When the `trigger_data_pull.txt` file changes on `main`, a GitHub Actions workflow downloads the latest `sellers.json` files from SheMedia, CafeMedia, Mediavine, Freestar, and Aditude.
+When the `trigger_data_pull.txt` file changes on `main`, a GitHub Actions workflow downloads the latest `sellers.json` files from SheMedia, CafeMedia, Mediavine, Freestar, Aditude, and Playwire.
 The files are committed to the `reference_sellers_lists/` directory.

 To trigger the data pull, edit `trigger_data_pull.txt` and change the value after `last_pull =` to a new date or version, for example: